akkera102/09_fxsynth/readme.txt

 ## Description
 FX Synth is Gamebuino sound effect maker.
 I porting Arduboy. and I maked simple Sound function.
-You can use this program. but It can use ONLY ARDUBOY LIBRARY2.
+You can use your game. but It can use ONLY ARDUBOY LIBRARY2.

 ## How to Use
-effect maker is simple. parameter use only 8.
+effect maker is simple. parameter is only 8.
 You make array variable.

 example/example.ino.